liaowenxing/simulation-of-hop-count-limitation-analysis/README.md

 # simulation-of-hop-count-limitation-analysis
-In this repository, simulation codes including network connectivity, path reliability and node mobility are packeted.
-Download the files and run them in MATLAB.
+In this repository, simulation codes including network connectivity, path reliability and node mobility are compressed into an rar file.
+Download the file and run in MATLAB.